French and Indian Wars: Operational goals

 The belligerents strove in general to control the major transportation and trade routes, not just the sea routes that connected the colonies with the mother country, or the land routes that existed between the different colonies, but also the major fur trade routes leading to the interior of North America.
 These were normally along lakes and rivers and stretching from the Atlantic to the Mississippi.
-Many Native American Nations lived by these routes, and became involved in the wars between the great powers of Europe.
-The belligerents built fortified positions at major transportation hubs and requested the help of the local Native population to defend these, and to attack enemy positions.
+Many indigenous Nations lived by these routes, and became involved in the wars between the great powers of Europe.
+The belligerents built fortified positions at major transportation hubs and requested the help of the local indigenous population to defend these, and to attack enemy positions.

 European tactics

-A common view is that European combat methods and military tactics were not adapted to the American forests and to the Native American art of war.
+A common view is that European combat methods and military tactics were not adapted to the American forests and to the indigenous art of war.
 It is therefore conjectured that the English colonists designed new combat techniques, inspired by the Indigenous combat methods.
 These techniques, which included cover and stressed ambushes, is supposed to have been the reason why the colonists finally defeated the French, and then the British army during the American Revolutionary War.
 In reality, however, the French and Indian wars were finally won by Britain through the application of traditional European tactics.
 The Fortress of Louisbourg surrendered twice after sieges conducted according to the rules of European warfare, and the Battle of the Plains of Abraham 1759 was a European battle fought in closed formations in the open.

 Petty warfare

 Although ultimately futile, the French fought according to the tactical doctrine contemporaries called la Petite guerre, or today's guerilla warfare.
 The numerical inferiority of the French forces in North America made it impossible to fight a war according to standard European tactics.
 Hence the French to a large extent made use of indigenous allies (see below).
-The small French population; New France's dependence on the fur trade, mutually profitable for both Frenchmen and Native Americans; and the common threat from the British colonies, made the indigenous peoples willing allies.
+The small French population; New France's dependence on the fur trade, mutually profitable for both French and indigenous peoples; and the common threat from the British colonies, made the indigenous peoples willing allies.
 The Battle of the Monongahela was the largest achievement of the petty warfare tactics.
 But at the end of the French and Indian War British numerical superiority became overwhelming, in spite of almost the whole male population of Canada being mobilized, and standard European tactics won the day and the war.